Theodor Aaset

-Theodor Olsen Aaset (3 July 1862 – ??) was a Norwegian politician for the Labour Party.
+Theodor Olsen Aaset (3 July 1862 – 29 July 1954) was a Norwegian politician for the Labour Party.

-He was born at Aaset in Grue as a forester's son.
+He was born at Aaset in Grue Municipality as a forester's son.
 He worked as a carpenter and smallholder in Grue.
 In 1904 he was elected to the executive committee of Grue municipal council, and during the term 1913–1915 he served as a deputy representative to the Parliament of Norway from the constituency Solør.
 When regular representative August Embretsen died in late 1914, Aaset took his seat in Parliament.